angeloslvrs/Proxmox/README.md

 # Removing Temporary Cluster (from Migration)
 https://pve.proxmox.com/wiki/Cluster_Manager
+## Separating a Proxmox Node from a Cluster

-First, stop the corosync and pve-cluster services on the node:
+1. Stop the corosync and pve-cluster services on the node:
+    ```bash
     systemctl stop pve-cluster
     systemctl stop corosync
+    ```

-Start the cluster file system again in local mode:
+2. Start the cluster file system again in local mode:
+    ```bash
     pmxcfs -l
+    ```

-Delete the corosync configuration files:
+3. Delete the corosync configuration files:
+    ```bash
     rm /etc/pve/corosync.conf
     rm -r /etc/corosync/*
+    ```

-You can now start the file system again as a normal service:
+4. Start the file system again as a normal service:
+    ```bash
     killall pmxcfs
     systemctl start pve-cluster
+    ```

-The node is now separated from the cluster.
-You can deleted it from any remaining node of the cluster with:
+5. The node is now separated from the cluster.
+Delete it from any remaining node of the cluster with:
+    ```bash
     pvecm delnode oldnode
+    ```

-If the command fails due to a loss of quorum in the remaining node, you can set the expected votes to 1 as a workaround:
+6. If the command fails due to a loss of quorum in the remaining node, set the expected votes to 1 as a workaround:
+    ```bash
     pvecm expected 1
+    ```

-And then repeat the pvecm delnode command.
+7. Repeat the `pvecm delnode` command.

-Now switch back to the separated node and delete all the remaining cluster files on it.
-This ensures that the node can be added to another cluster again without problems.
+8. Switch back to the separated node and delete all remaining cluster files on it to ensure smooth addition to another cluster:
+    ```bash
     rm /var/lib/corosync/*
+    ```